-The one benefit of building a Salesforce dashboard that I hear most often is getting data out of their CRM and into the organization.
-All your company data in one place.
+The one benefit I hear most often for building a Salesforce dashboard is getting data out of the CRM and into the organization: all of your company data in one place.

 Dashboards are effective tools at disseminating information across the organization using a visually appealing medium.
 Dashboards provide an elegant solution to the age-old problem of how to communicate performance across the organization.

 One of the most popular ways to share data is using a TV dashboard.
-It’s a stylish, pragmatic, and elegant way to inspire your team to be data-driven.
+It’s a stylish and pragmatic way to inspire your team to be data-driven.

 Benefits of a Salesforce Dashboard

-- Get your data of the CRM and displayed with all your company data
+- Get your data out of the CRM and displayed with all of your company data

 - Reduce the need to train folks in Salesforce when all they need is a report